 Ozlem Polat has a surprising story.
-When you hear it, you’ll want to ask why a qualified Textile Engineer working for Swedish brand H & M would fly to Adelaide and enrol in a fashion designing course at TAFE SA.
+When you hear it, you’ll want to ask why a qualified Textile Engineer and working for Swedish brand H & M, would fly to Adelaide and enrol in a fashion designing course at TAFE SA.
 Because that’s exactly what Ozlem did.
-When the opportunity arose to study in Australia, the 33-year-old Turkish national didn’t hesitate.
+When the opportunity arose to study in Australia, the 33-year-old originally from Turkey, didn’t hesitate.

 Before she arrived, Ozlem’s qualifications and experience had already formed an impressive CV.
 She had been working for some of the biggest clothing brands in the world.
 Along with H & M, think France’s Decathlon, the sports sock company, and others.
 Ozlem’s work involved international travel, serious responsibilities and being surrounded by positive people with whom she loved working.

 As a Textile Engineer, Ozlem was responsible for ensuring that the quality of yarns and fabrics could meet all requirements for functionality.
 After all, garments need to flow without tearing and sports socks have to stay up, right?